clinical-genomics-uppsala/Geneious_metabarcoding/README.md

 	- Edit the two BBDuk steps.
 One step to trim primers from left end (27F and 1492R) and one for right end (27F_rev and 1492R_rev).
 3. Import `16S_nanopore_pre-processing_Emu.geneiousWorkflow`
 	- Add the `16S_nanopore_pre-processing.geneiousWorkflow` workflow to the corresponding step.
 	- Add the Emu wrapper plugin to the corresponding step.
+'Expose all options' must be selected for the options to be visible when starting the workflow.

 &nbsp;
 &nbsp;